 Many of our alumni hold executive positions with the Texas Health and Human Services Commission, the Texas Council for Developmental Disabilities, and the Texas Department of Assistive and Rehabilitative Services.

-You’ll learn from faculty members who have years of experience in diverse human service delivery settings and are available for individual academic advising.
-They have worked as counselors for hospitals, mental health centers, state agencies and nonprofit organizations.
+You'll learn from faculty members who have years of experience working as counselors for hospitals, mental health centers, state agencies and nonprofit organizations.

-Numerous scholarships are available to help you pursue your education.
+Numerous scholarships are available to help you pursue your degree.
 These scholarships are awarded based on academic standing and need.

 As a Rehabilitation Studies major, you will: